Clubs and Activities: How to start a Club » HOW TO START A STUDENT CLUB AT ROCKVALE HIGH SCHOOL

 Let’s Get Started

-You many hear about all the different student clubs at Rockvale High School and wonder where they all come from?
+You may hear about all the different student clubs at Rockvale High School and wonder where they all come from?
 This guide will show you how to start a club from beginning to end including the things that will help it being approved and successful!

 If you’ve considered what RVHS clubs have to offer and found nothing that truly excites you, you may want to consider forming your own.